Jia Le Tan

 Hello!

-I am a first-year Doctoral (PhD) Candidate in the Department of Statistics at the University of Warwick.
+I am a second-year Doctoral (PhD) Candidate in the Department of Statistics at the University of Warwick.
 My research is jointly funded by the Central England NERC Training Alliance (CENTA), the Centre for Environment, Fisheries and Aquaculture Science (CEFAS)Link opens in a new window, and the university itself.
 Dr Richard EverittLink opens in a new window, from the Department of Statistics here at the University of Warwick, is my academic supervisor.
 Additionally, Dr Nicola WalkerLink opens in a new window from CEFAS serves as my industry supervisor.
 Prior to my doctoral studies, I obtained a BSc (Hons) in Mathematics and Statistics from the University of Warwick.
 I also hold an MSc in Advanced Computer Science from the University of Oxford.
 During my time at Oxford, I completed a thesis titled "Syntactic Bisimulation Methods on a Multifidelity Bayesian Verification Framework", under the supervision of Professor Alessandro AbateLink opens in a new window from the Department of Computer Science.

 October 2023 - present: PhD in Statistics @ University of Warwick